cslant/lamp-docker/README.md

-# Welcome to Local Docker Config
+# Welcome to Local Docker Config for LAMP Stack

-This is a simple Docker Compose workflow that sets up a LAMP network of containers for local
+:whale: This is a simple Docker Compose workflow that sets up a LAMP network of containers for local development.
+This also allows customizing the optional PHP version :elephant:

-## I. Configuration requirements
+## Configuration requirements

-To use the fpm image, you need an additional web server, such as apache, that can proxy http-request to the apache-pot of the container.
+To use the optional PHP image, you need an additional web server, such as apache, that can proxy http-request to the apache-pot of the container.
 This is not a requirement for the fpm image, but is for the web server.

  - Multi-site integration
- - PHP 8.1
+ - PHP optional version with custom in .env file
  - Web-server: Apache
  - DBMS (database management system): mariadb
+ - In-memory database: Redis
  - SSL Certificate (using mkcert)

-## II.
-Steps
+## Steps

 ### 1. Install ssl certificate
 Using mkcert to create ssl certificate